The following will take you through the steps required to install Hass.io.

 network/my-networkfile and follow the HassOS howto.

-- Insert the SD card (and optional USB stick) into the Raspberry Pi and turn it on.
-On first boot, it downloads the latest version of Home Assistant which takes ~20 minutes (slower/faster depending on the platform).
+Turn on your device or virtual appliance.
+On first boot, it downloads the latest version of Home Assistant which takes around 20 minutes (slower/faster depending on the platform and your Internet connection).

-- You will be able to reach your installation at http://hassio.local:8123.
+You will be able to reach your installation at http://hassio.local:8123 (if your router supports mDNS, otherwise see below).